 - Be able to contribute constructively in business process management and digitalisation projects

 Workshops on campus, video lectures, exercises with data and software, self-study

 Canvas, Microsoft Teams

 Dumas, M., La Rosa, M., Mendling, J., & Reijers, H. A. (2018).
 Fundamentals of business process management (2nd Ed.).
 Berlin: Springer.Selected journal articles and book chapters

 - BUS240 Operations management or IND210 Industrial management

-Portfolio assessment , consisting of an individual midway home exam (weight.
-50%) and a project assignment conducted in groups of four participants (weight: 50%).
+Combined assessment, consisting of a mid-term home exam in the teaching period (weight: 20%) and a 30-hour home exam in the teaching period (weight: 80%).
 No re-sit examination will be arranged in this course.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)